-A square Ekman grab sampler with a 225cm2 opening area was used to collect the macrobenthos samples.
+A square Ekman grab sampler with a 225cm opening area was used to collect the macrobenthos samples.
 Each station's surface layer of the bottom deposits was collected.
 The specimens have been washed immediately to remove any sediments or mud via a 500μm mesh net and then stored in plastic containers with 7% formalin.
 The samples underwent another sieving process via a 500μm mesh net in the lab.
 The benthic animals were sorted into genera and species using a zoom stereo microscope.
 Each group was counted and preserved in a bottle with 7% formalin.
-The collected species have been identified following Brown (1980), Ruffo (1982), El-Shimy (1994), and Ibrahim et al. (1999).
+The collected species have been identified to species level when possible.